na-vural/patched-dwm/README.md

 ```
 And `dwm-keypressrelease-6.0.diff` was applied by hand and made compatible with other patches.
 And `dwm-killunsel-ceac8c91ff.diff` was made compatible with systray patch.
+And `dwm-extrabar-6.2.diff` was applied and made compatible with systray and pertag patches.

 ### Patches from me
 ```